For example: Pardot doesn’t support date-based replication, meaning this feature will not be available for Pardot connections.

 The default starting date (or a custom date, if you define one) essentially sets the Replication Keys for the Incremental tables in the integration.
 This tells Stitch how far back in time to query for historical data.

-Note that any tables using Full Table Replication will still replicate in full during every sync, even during the initial sync.
+Note that any tables using Full Table Replication will still replicate in full during every replication job, even during the initial job.

 The majority of integrations have a default starting date of -1 year from the Stitch connection date.
-For example: If an integration has a default starting date of -1 year and was connected to Stitch on October 1, 2016, a historical sync wil start on October 1, 2015 and replicate all data created/updated between then and October 1, 2016.
+For example: If an integration has a default starting date of -1 year and was connected to Stitch on October 1, 2016, a historical replication job will start on October 1, 2015 and replicate all data created/updated between then and October 1, 2016.

 Default Starting Dates